 Specialty Plant Nutrition: We produce five principal types of specialty plant nutrients: potassium nitrate, sodium nitrate, sodium potassium nitrate, potassium sulfate and specialty blends.
 All of these specialty plant nutrients are used in either solid or liquid form mainly on high value crops such as fruits, vegetables, industrial crops, cereals and cotton, and they are widely used in crops that employ modern agricultural techniques such as hydroponics, greenhousing, fertigation (where fertilizer is dissolved in water prior to irrigation) and foliar application.
-According to the type of use or application the products are marketed under the brands: UltrasolTM (fertigation), $Orop^{TM}$ (field application), SpeedfolTM (foliar application), AllganicTM (organic farming) and NutrilakeTM (aquaculture).
+According to the type of use or application the products are marketed under the brands: UltrasolTM (fertigation), QropTM (field application), SpeedfolTM (foliar application), AllganicTM (organic farming) and NutrilakeTM (aquaculture).
 Specialty plant nutrition has certain advantages over commodity fertilizers, such as rapid and effective absorption (without requiring nitrification), superior water solubility, alkaline pH (which reduces soil acidity) and low chlorine content.
 These advantages, plus customized specialty blends that meet specific needs along with technical service provided by us, allow us to create plant nutrition solutions that add value to crops through higher yields and better quality production.
 Because our products are natural or derived from natural nitrate compounds or natural potassium brines, they have certain advantages over synthetically produced fertilizers, including the presence of certain beneficial trace elements and their organic nature, which makes them more attractive to customers who prefer products of natural origin.
-As a result, our specialty plant nutrients enable our customers to achieve higher yields and better quality prant origin.
-As a result, our specialty plant nutrients enable our customers to achieve higher yields and better quality plant nutrients are sold at a premium price.
+As a result, our specialty plant nutrients enable our customers to achieve higher yields and better quality crops.
+Consequently, specialty plant nutrients are sold at a premium price.